I Like Abstract Stuff; Why Should I Care?

 3 + 5

 These different types of notation are studied in some computer science classes.
-If you plan on spending much of your life in cyberland, it will benefit you to know them.
+If you plan on spending much of your life in cyberland, it'll benefit you to know them.
 There are some calculators that use postfix notation, also called reverse Polish notation, because that notation makes it easier to design the internal workings of the calculator.

 A large part of mathematical research involves figuring out how to translate the questions you want answered into problems that can be tackled with mathematics.
 Translating the question "what shapes can a soap bubble take?'' into mathematics is no easy task.